Gromov-Witten Theory of Complete Intersections via Nodal Invariants: Cohomology of complete intersections

 In other words, the map $\varphi$ induces an isomorphism

 Moreover, for every $n \in \Z_{\geq 0}$, the space $((V^*)^{\otimes 2n+1})^{\mathrm{O}(V)}$ equals~0. \end{theorem}

-\begin{proof} The surjectivity follows from the first fundamental theorem of invariant theory for the orthogonal group, which can be found in \cite[\S 11.2.1, Thm, p390]{MR2265844}.
-Moreover, by the second fundamental theorem of invariant theory for the orthogonal group, under the form given in \cite[\S 11.6.3.1, Thm 1, p413]{MR2265844}, the kernel of $\varphi$ is given as in \eqref{ker_orthogonal}.
+\begin{proof} The surjectivity of $\rho$ follows from the first fundamental theorem of invariant theory for the orthogonal group, see \cite[\S 11.2.1, Thm, p390]{MR2265844}.
+By the second fundamental theorem of invariant theory for the orthogonal group in the form of \cite[\S 11.6.3.1, Theorem 1, p413]{MR2265844}, the kernel of $\varphi$ is given by \eqref{ker_orthogonal}.

-The vanishing of the invariant subspace of $(V^*)^{\otimes 2n+1}$ follows from the fact that $-{\rm Id} \in \mathrm{O}(V)$ acts as $- {\rm Id}$ on $(V^*)^{\otimes 2n+1}$, so the only invariant vector is~0. \end{proof}
+The vanishing of the invariant subspace of $(V^*)^{\otimes 2n+1}$ follows from the fact that acts as $- {\rm Id}$ on $(V^*)^{\otimes 2n+1}$, so the only invariant vector is~0. \end{proof}

-\begin{example} According to Theorem~\ref{Thm: fund inv sp}, every $\mathrm{O}(V)$-invariant element of $(V^*)^{\otimes 4}$ has the form
+\begin{example} According to Theorem~\ref{Thm: fund inv o}, every $\mathrm{O}(V)$-invariant element of $(V^*)^{\otimes 4}$ has the form

 If $k \geq 2$, then $x,y,z$ are simply the coordinates on the invariant space.
 Indeed, the two partitions of 4 into even elements are $(4)$ and $(2,2)$, and none of them has $\geq k+1$ elements.